 For a detailed description of the Onion Clustering method, we refer the interested readers/users to the dedicated paper~\cite{becchi_layer-by-layer_2024}.
 All Onion Clustering analyses conducted in this work used the latest version of the algorithm as implemented and openly available in the dynsight platform~\cite{noauthor_dynsight_nodate}.

-In brief, Onion Clustering is an algorithm for single-point clustering of time-series data, which allows to uncover and discriminate statistically relevant fluctuations from noise and to cluster them based on their similarity~\cite{becchi_layer-by-layer_2024, martino2024data, lionello2024relevant, caruso2024classification}.
-Considering a noisy time-series of total length $\tau$ composed of $n$ time-intervals $\Delta \tau$, Onion Clustering performs a single point clustering of time-series intervals of length set by the time resolution $\Delta t$ used in the analysis.
-In particular, while the domains classifiable in the time-series depend on the time resolution used, instead of choosing $\Delta t$ \textit{a priori} Onion Clustering repeats iteratively the analysis from the maximum possible resolution ($\Delta t = 2 \times \Delta \tau$ in this method) to the minimum one ($\Delta t = \tau$) plotting the obtained results.
-Looking at the Kernel Density Estimation of the time-series data, the Onion method detects the highest peak corresponding to a first dominant environment, fits a Gaussian distribution to it (\textit{i.e.}, an environment is characterized by the average value of the descriptor, and its variance), and counts the data intervals that remain in that environment for at least $\Delta t$.
-These data are then classified as part of that environment (stable at that time resolution) and their signals are removed from the time-series that, cleared from their noise, is then analyzed again in search of new high density peaks.
-This allows to iteratively reduce the noise of the already-classified-data in the time-series and to uncover, layer-by-layer, all microscopic domains that can be statistically classified in robust way at a certain resolution, including those hidden by the noise of the dominant ones.
+In brief, Onion Clustering is an algorithm for single-point clustering of time series data, which allows to uncover and discriminate statistically relevant fluctuations from noise and to cluster them based on their similarity~\cite{becchi_layer-by-layer_2024, martino2024data, lionello2024relevant, caruso2024classification}.
+Considering a noisy time series of total length $\tau$ composed of $n$ time-intervals $\Delta \tau$, Onion Clustering performs a single point clustering of time series intervals of length set by the time resolution $\Delta t$ used in the analysis.
+In particular, while the domains classifiable in the time series depend on the time resolution used, instead of choosing $\Delta t$ \textit{a priori} Onion Clustering repeats iteratively the analysis from the maximum possible resolution ($\Delta t = 2 \times \Delta \tau$ in this method) to the minimum one ($\Delta t = \tau$) plotting the obtained results.
+Looking at the Kernel Density Estimation of the time series data, the Onion method detects the highest peak corresponding to a first dominant environment, fits a Gaussian distribution to it (\textit{i.e.}, an environment is characterized by the average value of the descriptor, and its variance), and counts the data intervals that remain in that environment for at least $\Delta t$.
+These data are then classified as part of that environment (stable at that time resolution) and their signals are removed from the time series that, cleared from their noise, is then analyzed again in search of new high density peaks.
+This allows to iteratively reduce the noise of the already-classified-data in the time series and to uncover, layer-by-layer, all microscopic domains that can be statistically classified in robust way at a certain resolution, including those hidden by the noise of the dominant ones.
 The method iterates until no new statistically relevant clusters can be uncovered.
 The fraction of data that cannot be classified at every $\Delta t$ is classified as part of the ENV0 cluster (i.e., transitions occurring faster than the time resolution of the analysis).
-In all the cases studied in this work, Onion Clustering analyses are conducted on the time-series of all particles in the systems.
+In all the cases studied in this work, Onion Clustering analyses are conducted on the time series of all particles in the systems.

 As shown in the Onion plots of Figs.~\ref{fig:fig1}-\ref{fig:fig5}, performing such analysis at all values of the time resolution $\Delta t$ allows to automatically identify the optimal choice of $\Delta t$ that maximizes the discretization of the data into clusters and minimizes the fraction of unclassified points.
 The $\mathcal{Q}$ values in the plots of Fig. \ref{fig:fig2}H, \ref{fig:fig3}H, \ref{fig:fig4}N, \ref{fig:fig5}I are computed as the average of the number of resolved micro-clusters before the ENV0 population (\textit{i.e.}, the fraction of unclassifiable data) reaches 50\%.